sbaltes/fse18-expertise-artifact/README.md

-# Artifact for ESEC/FSE 2018 paper "Towards a Theory of Software Development Expertise"
+# Supplementary Material for ESEC/FSE 2018 paper "Towards a Theory of Software Development Expertise"

-This artifact enables researchers to replicate the quantitative results from our  [paper](http://empirical-software.engineering/assets/pdf/fse18-expertise.pdf) and to trace the qualitative results from the high-level concepts and categories described in the paper to participants' responses.
+This dataset enables researchers to replicate the quantitative results from our [paper](https://arxiv.org/abs/1807.06087) and to trace the qualitative results from the high-level concepts and categories described in the paper to participants' responses.
+Moreover, it provides additional figures and data that are supplemental to the results described in the paper.

 ## Documentation